iamgora97/achievementsof.life/_users/Gourob/index.md

 - For my birthday, I gifted myself a mechanical watch from Titan.
 - On my birthday, my dad gave me a Yamaha Aerox as a gift.
 - On my birthday, Sudip gave me a Casio Watch as a gift.
+- I made some upgrades to my washroom and bedroom.
 - On Dhanteras, I treated myself to a gold ring and a silver coin featuring two deity.
 - For the first time ever, I splurged $1550 on myself at a salon.
 - Bought two domian, trying to build something  🛠️